Frequently Asked Questions

 .....CAN PROSPECTIVE ADOPTIVE PARENTS WHO ARE NOT USA RESIDENTS OR CITIZENS ADOPT WITHIN THE UNITED STATES?

 Yes.
-However, there are some limitations concerning where they may adopt.
+However, there are some limitations concerning where PAPs may adopt.

-Anyone from any country or state can adopt a child in the state the child resides in, if that state permits a Petition for Adoption to be filed by a non-resident.
+PAPs from any country or state can adopt a child in the state the child resides, if that state permits nonresident petitioners.
 The entire adoption process, including finalization will occur in that state as well.
+The Hague Convention may apply to PAPs who reside abroad.

-Click here to view a chart showing states that permit nonresidents to petition for adoption and finalize the adoption, and allow the petitioner to retain the services of an adoption facilitator.
+Click here to view a chart showing states that permit nonresidents to petition for adoption and finalize the adoption.

-PAPs who are not residents of the United States must obtain the equivalent of an American homestudy and comply with the laws of their country or state governing adoption within the United States.
+PAPs who are not residents of the United States must obtain the equivalent of an American homestudy and comply with the laws of their country and state governing adoption.

 <Return to Questions>